Richard joined the Trust in December 2020 as a Non-Executive Director after almost 26 years as a local authority chief executive.

-Richard has just stood down from the helm at Central Bedfordshire Council, a unitary authority created from the merger of a County Council and two District Councils, in October 2009.
-Since then, the Council has delivered significant improvements in key areas such as Children’s Services, Adult Social Care and Regeneration, against the background of a challenging financial climate.
+Richard was the first Chief Executive of Central Bedfordshire Council, a unitary authority created from the merger of a County Council and two District Councils in 2009.
+In Richard’s 11 years at the helm, the Council delivered significant improvements in key areas such as Children’s Services, Adult Social Care and Regeneration, against the background of a challenging financial climate.

-Richard has worked for seven councils throughout his career and led four as Chief Executive.
-He first became Chief Executive of East Cambridgeshire District Council in 1995 and then Aylesbury Vale District Council in 2000.
-He then took over as Chief Executive of Wolverhampton City Council in 2006.
+Richard worked for seven councils throughout his career.
+He became Chief Executive of East Cambridgeshire District Council in 1995 and then Aylesbury Vale District Council in 2000.
+He then took the helm at Wolverhampton City Council in 2006.

 Throughout his career, Richard has led major programmes of change, including two housing stock transfers, a £350m Building Schools for the Future programme and several urban regeneration projects.